Medical Policy: 07.01.57

 Original Effective Date: March 2013

-Reviewed: February 2015
+Reviewed: February 2017

+Gender dysphoria is not the same as transvestism or cross-dressing and is not related to sexual orientation.
+People with the condition may identify as straight, gay, lesbian, bisexual or asexual, and this may change with treatment.
 According to the American Psychiatric Association, the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) defines gender dysphoria as a condition where a person’s gender at birth is contrary to the one they identify with.
 This definition replaces the criteria for gender identity disorder which will no longer be used in DSM-5.
 However, ICD-9 and ICD-10 codes continue to use the term gender identity disorder.

 In 2010, the World Professional Association for Transgender Health (WPATH) released a statement noting that “the expression of gender characteristics, including identities that are not stereotypically associated with one’s assigned sex at birth is a common and culturally-diverse human phenomenon [that] should not be judged as inherently pathological or negative.”
 Accordingly, transsexual, transgender, and gender nonconforming persons are not intrinsically disordered.
 Rather, the distress of gender dysphoria, when present, is the matter that may be diagnosable and for which several therapeutic options are available.
 Therapeutic approaches include psychological interventions and gender reassignment therapy, including hormonal interventions that muscularize or feminize the body, and surgical interventions that change the genitalia and other sex characteristics.
 Gender identity disorders may manifest at childhood, adolescence, or adulthood.

-The surgical procedures for male-to-female individuals, also known as “transwomen” may include orchiectomy, penectomy, vaginoplasty, clitoroplasty, and labioplasty.
+The surgical procedures for genotypical male-to-female individuals, also known as “transwomen” may include orchiectomy, penectomy, vaginoplasty, clitoroplasty, and labioplasty.
 Techniques include penile skin inversion, pedicled colosigmoid transplant, and free skin grafts to line the neovagina.
-For female-to-male persons, also known as “transmen” surgery may include hysterectomy, ovariectomy, salpingo-oophorectomy, vaginectomy, metoidioplasty, scrotoplasty, urethroplasty, placement of testicular prostheses, and phalloplasty.
-Prior to surgery, patients typically undergo hormone replacement therapy for a period of 12 continuous months.
-Biological females are treated with testosterone to increase muscle and bone mass, decrease breast size, increase clitoris size, increase facial and body hair, arrest menses, and deepen the voice.
-Biological males are treated with anti-androgens and estrogens to increase percentage of body fat compared to muscle mass, decrease body hair, decrease testicular size, decrease erectile function, and increase breast size.
+For genotypical female-to-male persons, also known as “transmen” surgery may include hysterectomy, ovariectomy, salpingo-oophorectomy, vaginectomy, metoidioplasty, scrotoplasty, urethroplasty, placement of testicular prostheses, and phalloplasty.
+Prior to surgery, patients typically undergo hormone replacement therapy for a period of at least 12 continuous months.
+Genotypical females are treated with testosterone to increase muscle and bone mass, decrease breast size, increase clitoris size, increase facial and body hair, arrest menses, and deepen the voice.
+Genotypical males are treated with anti-androgens and estrogens to increase percentage of body fat compared to muscle mass, decrease body hair, decrease testicular size, decrease erectile function, and increase breast size.

 Individuals diagnosed with gender dysphoria also must undertake real life experience living in the identity-congruent gender role.
 This provides sufficient opportunity for patients to experience and socially adjust in their desired role before undergoing irreversible surgery.
 During this experience, patients should present themselves consistently, on a day-to-day basis and across all life settings, in their desired gender role.
 This includes coming out to partners, family, friends and community members.
-Changing gender role can have profound personal and social consequences, and individuals must demonstrate an awareness of the challenges and the ability to function successfully in their gender role.
+Changing gender roles can have profound personal and social consequences, and individuals must demonstrate an awareness of the challenges and the ability to function successfully in their gender role.

 Individuals considering gender reassignment treatment will need to consider their reproductive health and make decisions concerning fertility prior to starting hormone therapy or undergoing surgery.

-Prior Approval is required This is a group specific benefit.
 Prior approval is only necessary for those members seeking coverage under that benefit.

 *At least one of the professionals submitting a letter must have a doctoral degree (Ph.D., M.D., Ed.D, D.Sc., D.S.W., or Psy.D) and be capable of adequately evaluating any comorbid psychiatric conditions.
 A single letter is sufficient if signed by two providers, one of whom has met the doctoral degree specifications, in addition to the other specifications listed.